 Develop the use of assistive technology using Chromebooks and increase training on speech-to-text and text-to-speech software.
 Google Classroom training to share information in different forms.

 Purchase of Roger Pen to assist Auditory Processing Disorder

 Samuel Whitbread Academy is having a hearing induction loop fitted to the Main Hall in Block 1.
 This will assist students who would need to access that facility as well as parents and members of the public at school events.

 Improving the delivery of accessible information

-The school works closely with the Local Authority Hearing Impairments and Visual Impairment services to improve accessibility of information to those students who need that level of support.
+The school works closely with the Local Authority Hearing Impairments and Visual Impairment services to improve the accessibility of information to those students who need that level of support.

-The school is looking to improve the accessibility of its website by adding text to speech modules if possible.
+The school is looking to improve the accessibility of its website by adding text-to-speech modules if possible.